abruno06/node-red-contrib-builder/README.md

 # node-red-contrib-builder

-This node any easy way to inject a full and complex JSON msg to nodered flow
+This node allow to inject in an easy way a full and complex JSON msg to nodered flow

-This node have so little code injection to prevent malicious usage injection the data will be serialise and deserialise using JSON parsing msg._msgid will be regenerated
+This node have a little code injection checking to prevent malicious usage injection the data will be serialise and deserialise using JSON parsing msg._msgid will be regenerated